illinois-stat430/stat430materials/README.md

 # News

+ - Lab 3 is now posted.
+It is due on 03/10 at 11:59 pm.

- - Slides from Jim Albert's talk are now posted.
+ - Slides from Jim Albert's talk are now posted in the root directory.

  - I have added a document that goes over the submission workflow, GitHub, R markdown code chunks, and terminal commands in detail.
 This document is called week1_supplemental_materials.md and it is available to you in